 Also of interest is that Tallahassee has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Tallahassee in 2010 was $23,942, which is middle income relative to Florida and the nation.
-This equates to an annual income of $95,768 for a family of four.
+The per capita income in Tallahassee in 2018 was $27,677, which is middle income relative to Florida and the nation.
+This equates to an annual income of $110,708 for a family of four.
 However, Tallahassee contains both very wealthy and poor people as well.
-Tallahassee also has one of the higher rates of people living in poverty in the nation, with 31.06% of its population below the federal poverty line.

 The most common language spoken in Tallahassee is English.
 Other important languages spoken here include Spanish and French Creole.